-Pregnant women are advised against taking fenugreek, aside from what may be generally used in cooking, as it may lead to a congenital disorder, early contractions, and preterm labor.
+- Pregnant women are advised against taking fenugreek in large doses, as it may lead to a congenital disorder, early contractions, and preterm labor.

-Taking more than 100 grams of fenugreek seeds daily can result in gastrointestinal distress, gas, nausea, bloating, diarrhea, and worsening of asthma.
-It may also cause a drop in blood sugar to dangerously low levels if taken with diabetic medication.
+- Taking more than 100 grams of fenugreek seeds daily can result in gastrointestinal distress, gas, nausea, bloating, diarrhea, headaches, light-headedness, malodorous urine that smells like maple syrup, and worsening of asthma.

 Those taking diabetic medications or blood thinners should be cautious about taking fenugreek, as it may lower the blood sugar and thin the blood to dangerous levels.